Virtual Private Gateway

 Public Gate

-Some applications may require a device being able to communicate with another device.
-While Soracom Gate enables implicitly-secure device-to-device communication by using a dedicated VPG, Soracom Gate configuration may be excessive for simple applications such as sending an OK message from one device to another.
+Some applications may require a device to be able to communicate with another device.
+While Soracom Gate enables implicitly secure device-to-device communication by using a dedicated VPG, Soracom Gate configuration may be excessive for simple applications such as sending an OK

-The Public Gate provides similar network connectivity as the default shared gateway, but enables device-to-device communication.
+The Public Gate provides similar network connectivity as the default shared gateway but enables device-to-device communication.
 Once two or more devices have been configured to use the Public Gate, they can communicate with each other by using their IP addresses.

-When using Public Gate, keep in mind that network connectivity is similar to the default shared gateway in that connectivity is shared among all Air SIMs that are attached to the Public Gate, including Air SIMs from other Operators.
-As a result, devices from other Operators are able to communicate with your devices, much like when a device is connected to a public wifi.
+When using Public Gate, keep in mind that network connectivity is similar to the default shared gateway in that connectivity is shared among all IoT SIMs that are attached to the Public Gate, including IoT SIMs from other Operators.
+As a result, devices from other Operators are able to communicate with your devices, much like when a device is connected to public wifi.
 Ensure that you change any default passwords (such as operating system users, SSH, and web-based management interfaces), disable or remove unnecessary network services, and use appropriate mechanisms for verifying connections.

 In order to ensure device security, we recommend using Public Gate with non-sensitive data, or for application testing only.